eltiffster/ENGL508Notebook/Week 2/week2.md

 Working definition (admittedly fuzzy): the practice of self-directed learning, or teaching yourself (usually a skill) outside of formal institutions

 ####History
-* has been happening even since ancient times, often with an explicitly spiritual or theological purpose and extends beyond Western tradition, e.g. Islamic philosophy in the Middle East (see Ben-Zaken)
+* extends beyond Western tradition (Enlightenment) Islamic philosophy in the Middle East (see Ben-Zaken)
 * 19th-century: emphasis on self-improvement or refining "taste" (a la Smiles' [_Self-Help_](https://en.wikipedia.org/wiki/Samuel_Smiles#Self-Help) or _Great Expectations_) the middle-class, mutual improvement societies, women scholars, education & slavery
 * Early to mid 20th-century: "rags to riches," the Horatio Alger myth
 * In more modern times: explosion in mid-century of self-help books, glorification of the "self-made" innovator or entrepeneur (middle-class white male, think Bill Gates or Steve Jobs), "From Zero to Maker"

 ####Politics
 * On the one hand, seems to be explicitly political or subversive if you take the long history of class struggle, women and people of colour autodidacts who circumvent formal structures of education made to exclude them
-  * Can even feed back into said professional structures, as in Ladies Learning to Code
 * On the other hand, seems to reinforce institutional privileges that already exist:
-  * relies heavily on leisure time for "added labour" (see _Self-Help Inc._), acces to resources/knowledge to "teach yourself," environments that encourage and foster learning
+  * relies heavily on leisure time for "added labour" (see _Self-Help Inc._), access to resources/knowledge to "teach yourself," environments that encourage and foster learning
   * at times, can be rather individualistic, essentialist, rely on narratives of the singular genius
   * How subversive or radical is it?
 Still succeeding within the same capitalist system or do you change the system from within?

 ####Aesthetics
 * Not too sure about this one, especially since I haven't chosen a text yet
 * For most self-help texts, common move is to reference a parable and then extract/expound upon some nugget of wisdom
-* explicitly didactic (expected to be), often giving instructions in imperative form and repeating them throughout, a "catchy" phrase
+* explicitly didactic (expected to be), often giving instructions in the imperative and repeating them throughout, a "catchy" phrase
   * would assume a certain kind of audience?
 Class, gender, race, etc.?
 * Considering _Lifemanship_, which is a parody of self-help books